How to apply for on-dossier certification

 - Your experience must be attested to by one or more letters of experience from employers and/or clients.

 - Such letters must be signed originals and must clearly establish that you have been practicing your profession, in the same language pair for which you are applying, for the requisite number of years in an autonomous manner, without the need for supervision.

 When assembling your application for certification on-dossier, each section MUST be clearly identified, and your submission must include the following:

 - Your completed ATIO certification by on-dossier application form.

 - A cover letter that explains why you should be considered for on dossier certification.

 - Reference letters from three (3) of your clients or employers which confirm that you have the experience required in the eligibility criteria.
 These individuals must be different from your sponsors.
-Les copies sont acceptées.
+Copies are accepted.

-- Sponsor letters from three (3) certified translators who have accepted to support your application, if possible.
+- Sponsor letters from three (3) certified community interpreters who have accepted to support your application, if possible.

-- Each sponsor must be a certified translator in the same language combination for which you seek to become certified.
+- Each sponsor must be a certified community interpreter in the same language pair for which you seek to become certified.

 - Each sponsor must be a member of ATIO or be a certified member of another provincial association under CTTIC or with OTTIAQ.